networkdowntime/Vibe-Coding-Accelerator/high-level-spec.md

 ## Overview
 The purpose of the Vibe Coding Accelerator is to help users quickly create custom instructions for their specific AI Coding tool, adhere to best practices, and specific development environment requirements.

-For the POC, this will be a standalone node project that exposes an Angular frontend
+For the POC, this will be a standalone node project that exposes an Angular frontend.
  - Users will checkout the project from git and run it locally, so no need for a login or authentication.
  - Since this will require an LLM, we'll need to prompt the user for an OpenAPI endpoint and an optional API key.
     - This should be stored in their .env file